Yamini2001/LeetCode-Solutions/README.md

   ## Find Minimum Operations to Make All Elements Divisible By Three
   Return the minimum number of operations to make all elements of nums divisible by 3.

+  ## Greatest Sum Divisible By Three
+  Given an integer array nums, return the maximum possible sum of elements of the array such that it is divisible by three.